St. James, Potomac

 St. James partners with the Bishop Walker School to provide gifts to students there each Christmas season.

 St. James works hard to be good stewards of the environment.
 This has included increasing the energy efficiency of the buildings.
-It also includes significant re-purposing of the grounds of church to include a native-plant rain garden, an interfaith greenway, and efforts supporting pollinators.
+It also includes significant re-purposing of the grounds of church to include a native-plant rain garden, efforts supporting pollinators, installing solar panels on our parish hall roof, and creating an interfaith greenway.

 Sacred Ground Race Dialogue Circles